-The Latino Victory Project, co-founded by Eva Longoria and Henry R. Muñoz III, is an ambitious, non-partisan effort to build political power within the Latino community to ensure the voices of Latinos are reflected at every level of government and in the policies that drive our nation forward.
-The Latino Victory Project develops leaders for public office while building a permanent base of Latino donors to support them.
-Partnering with leading organizations, it shapes public policy that reflects the growing influence of the Latino community while also building cross-constituency alliances that can move the country forward.
+The Latino Victory Fund is a progressive political action committee with the mission of growing Latino political power by increasing Latino representation at every level of government – from the school board to the Senate to the White House.
+Latino Victory identifies, recruits, and develops candidates for public office while building a permanent base of Latino donors to support them.
+Partnering with leading organizations, it shapes public discourse in a way that reflects the growing influence of the Latino community while also building cross-constituency alliances that can move the country forward.

 The Latino Victory Project is a movement that builds power in the Latino community so that the faces and voices of Latinos are reflected at every level of government and in the policies that drive our country forward.

 Latino Victory Fund is about connecting like minded people and create change at the local state and national level to better our communities.

 The Latino Victory Project develops a pipeline of Latino leaders, trains and supports candidates and builds a public narrative on Latino values and influence.

 The Latino Victory Project will engage Latino voters and Latino donors—in addition to developing Latino leaders—in order to elevate and advance Latino values.